-There are more steps to closing a business than just letting your customers and clients know when your closing date is and liquidating your remaining stock.
-When you’re closing a business, you also need to cancel your business name or dissolve your corporation and close the relevant Canada Revenue Agency and provincial tax accounts.
-Otherwise, with no evidence to the contrary, your business officially continues, and you end up having to continue to file various tax returns.
+Closing a business in Canada is not difficult, but there are more steps than just informing customers and clients and liquidating remaining stock.
+You also need to cancel your business name or dissolve your corporation and close the relevant Canada Revenue Agency (CRA) and provincial tax accounts.
+Otherwise, with no evidence to the contrary, your business officially continues and you end up having to continue to file various tax returns.

-1a.
-Cancel your business registration for your sole proprietorship or partnership OR
+- Cancel your business registration for your sole proprietorship or partnership or voluntarily dissolve your corporation.

 In British Columbia, you can cancel your business registration through the Business Development Centre website.

 In Alberta, you can cancel a business registration via an authorized registry agent.